janzheng/groq-mlflow-template/README.md

 - Package and Deploy Agents: Package and deploy your agents with Groq LLMs to an inference server with a variety of deployment targets
 - Evaluation: Evaluate your agents using Groq LLMs with a wide range of metrics using a convenient API called mlflow.evaluate()

-This example demonstrates how to track and monitor your Groq API calls with MLflow's automatic logging and experiment tracking capabilities.

 ![MLflow Traces](./mlflow-traces.png)

 ## Overview

-This application demonstrates how to integrate Groq API calls with MLflow for comprehensive experiment tracking and model monitoring.
+This example demonstrates how to integrate Groq API calls with MLflow for comprehensive experiment tracking and model monitoring.
 Built as a complete, end-to-end template that you can fork, customize, and deploy for production ML workflows.

 **Key Features:**
 - 🤖 Groq API integration for fast LLM inference